Hiking Prescott AZ’s granite gems

 That is what you’ll find when you venture into the Granite Dells trails in Prescott, Arizona.
-But rest assured that you won’t be climbing aboard without a compass: A series of white dots will steer you through.
+But rest assured that you won’t be climbing aboard without a compass: A series of white dots and maps will steer you through.

 For more than a decade, Prescott’s Parks and Recreation Department and a group of intrepid volunteers have been building trails through the Dells.
 Because many of the routes take hikers and mountain bikers over sheer rock faces, the trails are marked with white dots to point the way.

 For me, the opportunity to feel like a rock climber (sort of!) without the risk, or need for technical skills, is pure fun.
 I have my favorites among Prescott’s “white-dot trails.”
 Here are five of the best:

 Snaking up the steep red-granite ridge that lines Arizona Highway 89 in northeast Prescott, the Constellation Trail is a hiker’s dream.